huntergdavis/huntergdavis.github.io/_posts/2024-04-01-privacy-and-ai-update.markdown

 Fear can be a powerful motivator for change, but so too can the desire to help others.
 I want to set a better example here, write about leadership and coaching with a more inclusive voice, patterning better behaviors.
 Much as I have done in my professional life I'm going to start leveling up my game here on the blog.
 Today that means a couple of changes to the site, the removal of some content, and a promise to take a silver lining from this refresh.

-Change number 1: I'm explicitly licencing all source going forward with a NON-AI MIT license.
+Change number 1: I'm explicitly licensing all sources going forward with a NON-AI MIT license.

 Change number 2: The removal of overly personal blog posts and content.
 While photos of my family and pets from 20 years ago still bring a tear to my eye, they pose a risk to their safety in this new world.

-Change number 3: The de-identification of personal imagry and personally identifying information from all articles and site pages.
+Change number 3: The de-identification of personal imagery and personally identifying information from all articles and site pages.
 Going to have some fun with this one, adjusting some prior images algorithmically.
 For now, I'll start with [a quick thresholding and random colorization.](https://github.com/huntergdavis/huntergdavis.github.io/raw/main/content/images/2024/imagechange.py)  Moving forward: I'll find a new avatar and remove EXIF data from any photos.

 Here's what this quick first pass looks like:
 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/main/content/images/2013/08/20130830_144712.jpg" width="400">